ibm-cloud-docs/cis/about-rule-sets.md

 Phases exist at the instance level and at the zone level.
 For the same phase, rules that are defined at the instance level are evaluated before the rules defined at the zone level.

-Each phase has, at most, one entry point ruleset at the instance and zone level.
+Each phase has, at most, one entrypoint ruleset at the instance and zone level.

 Currently, only phases at the zone level are available.
 This page is updated as instance and zone level phases become available in subsequent releases.